Video is one of the most powerful ways to reach customers – it’s engaging, easy to share, and can bring your brand to life.

 To get your first video in the bag you’ll need: A camera to record on, something to keep the camera steady, some form of lighting, something to record sound, a computer for editing and some editing software.

-If you’ve got a smartphone that can record HD video, then you’ve already got your camera.
+If you’ve got a smartphone, then you’ve already got your camera.
 Your only quality concern is keeping your camera steady while you record.
 But even a cheap selfie-stick can do a decent job here.
 Or you can spend a little bit more money and buy a tripod if you want to.

-But the sound probably isn’t going to be great, and audio quality is something that viewers pay a lot of attention to.
+But the sound probably may not be great, and audio quality is something that viewers pay a lot of attention to.
 In fact, a lot of people will tolerate poor visual quality, but not poor audio quality.

 You have two options here.
 You can either record a separate voiceover on your computer after you’ve shot your video.
-If you take this path, you can either rely on your computer’s inbuilt microphone, or use a headset mic – the kind you’d use for Skype.
+If you take this path, you can either rely on your computer’s built-in microphone or use a headset mic.

 When it comes to editing software, you have plenty of options to choose from.
-But the general rule is, the more expensive a package is, the more features its likely to have.
-At the very top end there’s my personal favourite Adobe Creative.
+But the general rule is, the more expensive a package is, the more features it’s likely to have.
+At the very top end there’s Adobe Creative.

-Whatever software package you end up using, you’ll find there are load of tutorials out there to help you get to grips with things.
+Whatever software package you end up using, you’ll find there are lots of tutorials out there to help you get to grips with things.
 Just pick your package and start learning.

 What if I’ve got a budget to spend on equipment?